mbrandonw/mbrandonw.github.io/_posts/2015-01-06-proof-in-functions.markdown

 # Hole-Driven Development

 Often when we tried to implement a function we used `???` as a placeholder for something we had not yet figured out.
 Sometimes we’d fill that placeholder with something more specific, but might have created more unknown chunks denoted by `???`.
 This is loosely known as “hole-driven development.”
 The hole is represented by the unknown `???` piece, and we look to the compiler for hints at how we should fill that hole.
-It’s almost like a [conversation](http://www.reddit.com/r/haskell/comments/19aj9t/holedriven_haskell/c8mazeg) with with the compiler.
+It’s almost like a [conversation](http://www.reddit.com/r/haskell/comments/19aj9t/holedriven_haskell/c8mazeg) with the compiler.

 Some languages and compilers are sophisticated enough to do this work for you.
 See Agda as well as the `djinn` package for Haskell.